List of Elfen Lied characters: Kouta

 Kouta (コウタ/耕太, Kōta) is the main male protagonist of the series and is first introduced when he arrives in Kanagawa Prefecture to attend college, having previously arranged to stay with his cousin Yuka while at school.

-Kouta enters the story when Yuka's family gives him a closed-down restaurant, the Kaeda House, as long as he maintains it, and begins living there with Yuka while going to a university.
-Kouta has repressed traumatic memories of witnessing the deaths of his father and sister, which is later revealed to have been by Lucy's hand, who acted out of jealousy.
-Due in part to his loss, Kouta is sympathetic towards girls in trouble and is extremely generous and protective to the girls around him, because he can relate to them and they remind him of his late younger sister, Kanae.
-He also, for the most part, forgets how close he and Yuka were as kids, while Yuka still loves him.
-However, during a storm he and Yuka take shelter, with Yuka asking if he likes her.
-Yuka then kisses him with Kouta admitting that he hadn't forgotten he liked her before and still does now and kisses her back.
+Kouta enters the story when Yuka's family gives him a closed-down restaurant, the Kaede House, as long as he maintains it, and begins living there with Yuka while going to a university.
+Kouta has repressed traumatic memories of witnessing the deaths of his father and younger sister, Kanae, which is later revealed to have been by Lucy's hand, who acted out of jealousy.
+Due in part to these losses, Kouta is sympathetic towards girls in trouble and is extremely generous and protective to the girls around him.

 He first met Lucy in his childhood while his family was visiting Yuka's for the summer.
 When he goes to the mountain to draw, he ran into Lucy, who ran away after she murdered the bullies who abused her and beaten her puppy to death.
 In the anime, he takes with him a music box he had recently purchased which played "Lilium" and strikes up a conversation with her when she apparently likes the song from the music box.
 He finds her horns fascinating and gives her a hat to cover them up while in public.
 He asks her if they can be friends and spends time with her, taking her to the zoo, telling her that he likes to look at the "weird animals."
 In Lucy's hallucination, she perceives this as a reason for why he was so nice to her.
-He lies to her about the gender of his cousin by saying that it is a boy so she would not be upset or jealous.
-When she finds out that he lied to her, she stows away onto his train and kills his family.
-Before she goes to kill Yuka, he tackles her and yells at her to stop killing people and she flees.
+He lies to her about the gender of his cousin by saying that it is a boy, so she would not be upset or jealous.
+When she finds out that he lied to her, she kills dozens of people at the party, stows away onto his train and kills his family.
+Before she goes to kill Yuka, he tackles her and yells at her to stop killing people and she flees in tears, realising that she might have lost him forever.